 An excellent example of the artistry of the American printmaker, John Taylor Arms.
 This image measures 12 1/4 x 7 3/4 inches, pencil signed and dated 1925, from his Spanish Church Series #5, printed by Frederick Reynolds in an edition of 152, cat: Fletcher 164.
 John Taylor Arms was one of the foremost American printmakers of the 20th century, known for his exquisite compositions and exacting details which gave his etchings a very realistic, almost photographic appearance.
 He specialized in images of European architecture and cathedrals.

 This 1915 etching by Joseph Pennell measures 11 3/4 x 7 3/8 inches.
 Pencil signed on the l.r. in an edition of 75.

-A beautiful etching by John Taylor Arms measuring 12 3/8 x 17 3/8 inches, pencil signed and dated, printed in 1945, state II, cat: Fletcher-390.
+A superb original etching by John Taylor Arms, this image measures 10 x 17 1/4 inches, published in 1943, state III/III, cat: Fletcher- 377, U.S. Navy Series #2, pencil signed and dated.
+This image shows the ships U.S.S.
+Radford, Quick, and Mervine at the Federal Shipbuilding and Drydock Company, South Kearney NJ.
 John Taylor Arms was an extremely talented and successful artist in the early 20th century, known especially for his exquisite renderings of French cathedrals and other European architecture.
 He served as a naval officer during WWI and at the onset of WWII was ready to serve again, but did not meet the Navy's physical requirements.
 Instead, Arms created his "U.S. Navy Ship Series," to support the American war effort.